 Visitors are invited to activate QR beacons integrated into the installations and along the QR Trail connecting to educational information about the location, and, at key points of interest, engage with Augmented Reality pieces, long beyond the lifetime of the event.

-Visit our QR Trail to find out more.
+Visit Stories of the Great Ocean Road Trail to find out more!

 Norm Jurrawaa Stanley is a Kurnai / Wotjabaluk musician, artist and storyteller who was born on and still lives, works and plays on Wathaurong Country.

 He has worked in many areas, but teaching his culture is his passion.
 Norm follows in the footsteps of his ancestors by sharing the stories of land, life and culture through the many different art forms he practises.

 Artwork can be seen at: Lorne Foreshore & Kennett River (Mountain Side)

 Sisca Verwoert's paintings bring together elements of the Otway Ranges with a heightened colour palette and simplification of landmass, vegetation and ocean that presents the atmospheric buzz of a region that is close to our hearts.

 This group of paintings continues this development: the subjects dense, my relations to the land whimsical, with strange marine and bird life beginning to emerge.

 Artwork can be seen at: Wye River Beach & Apollo Bay Foreshore